Azure/autorest.python/docs/dpg-archboard.md

 ### Simple GET/DELETE Request

-yuchao-note: 1. return type 2. api change: keyword-only
+yuchao-note: 1. return type 2.
+Api change: keyword-only

 GET/DELETE requests are largely the same as before.
 Since a lot of Azure services are JSON based and return JSON payloads, here is a main place where we will see differences between GET/DELETE requests with current generated code, because we no longer return models in this case.
 We return raw JSON, so in most cases this means users access them like a dict.
 Python users have been very receptive to just accessing these